 Becky and I had to learn how to do things on our own.
-Our parents were both still in Pennsylvania, after we moved to North Carolina and had our first child in 2006.
-We were forced to be parents and we are pretty proud of the kids that we are raising (if I do say so myself)!
+Our parents were both still in Pennsylvania after we moved to North Carolina and had our first child in 2006.

 Here are some things that I WILL NOT be telling a first-time dad.

 1).
 You won’t be sleeping… for a very long time.
 This one will be found out rather quickly.
 Besides just waking up from the baby crying, you will be waking up yourself in worry.
 You will run in and put your hand on their chest, to be sure you are breathing.
 You will probably wake the baby (and in turn, wake your wife…. who will now be very upset that you just woke the baby.)

 2).
 Spit-up is normal.
 Whatever they take in will usually come out (one way or another).
 It is ok… but you will probably go to the doctor many times before realizing that babies just spit up.
 (However, better to be safe than sorry!)

 3).
 You may become friendlier with your favorite take-out place.
 They may even know your order just by hearing your voice.
 This will get better.
 Give it a month.